ABartelt/sense-of-community/microk8s-ansible/README.md

 1. Verify the server is accessible via SSH
 2. Check if the security group/firewall allows SSH access
 3. Ensure the SSH key path is correct in the hosts file
-4. Verify snapd is installed on the target system

 ## Files